mighty-mdy-geo/Who-is-Who-in-Myanmar/README.md

 ** ** Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps — we're the fastest way to go from idea to URL, bypassing all those infrastructure headaches.

+1.3 Objectives of the Project

+• To search easily and quickly the user's desire data.

+• To know the actions and steps of famous person.

+• To learn about the famous person.

+• To decrease search time.

+• To help the people who want to know the details of Myanmar famous people.

+• To acquire knowledge.